PoTsungChen/PoTsungChen/README.md

 ---

 ### 🚀 Why My Profile is Unique
-"I don't just write queries; I understand the 'why' behind the data.
-Having managed daily trading volumes exceeding **$1 billion**, I bring a level of data integrity and risk awareness that is rare in pure-technical roles."
+"I don’t just write queries; I architect the 'why' behind the data.
+With over a decade of experience in high-stakes financial analysis, I bring a level of technical rigor and data integrity to data analytics that is rare in purely technical roles.
+I specialize in transforming complex datasets into actionable business insights."
 ---

 ### 📩 Connect with Me